MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Local Player

-Every script is run on an execution client associated with a `Player` (see the networking section for more info).
+Every script is run on an execution client associated with a `Player` (see [Network](#network) for more info).
 If the script is set to *default* mode, then it is always running on the server.
 If the script is set to *local* then is can be transferred to and from the servers and the local devices of players.

 If a script is running locally on a human-player's device then that player is the *local player* for that script.
 If the script is running on the server then the *server player* is the *local player* for that script.